mihainsto/bowtie/README.md

 # ![Bowtie](https://i.imgur.com/OIMUDig.png)

 # Bowtie
-Bowtie is an Web application with the purpose of helping gamers organize their games.
+Bowtie is a Web application with the purpose of helping gamers organize their games.
 Bowtie is constructed with a Kanban board style in mind and it's utilizing IGDB API to keep all the game data up to date.